-Graduation Requirements: In order to meet Patrick Henry Community College graduation requirements, all associatesdegree students must complete Virginia Community College Core Competency testing.
+Graduation Requirements: In order to meet Patrick Henry Community College graduation requirements, all associates degree students must complete Virginia Community College Core Competency testing.
 Testing is an ongoing process and will be primarily administered during the capstone course (or other designated course) associated with a given degree.
-Please see the program advisor to determine and schedule appropriate times to complete Core Competency testing
+Please see the program advisor to determine and schedule appropriate times to complete Core Competency tests.

-General Engineering Technologies Award: Associate of Applied Science
+General Engineering Technologies